-Just a quick look at some of the instrument building (or restoration) projects that are on the bench:
+Here are some of our instrument building (or restoration) projects that are currently “on the bench” or otherwise “in progress”.

 No. 26 – June – Parlor guitar, spruce/mahogany

-This is a new guitar form that is intended as the “big sister” of the Jenny ukulele form (see below).
+This is a new guitar form that is intended as the “big sister” of the Jenny ukulele form.
 The first run will have the same wood combination as the Jenny No. 25, so they will hopefully turn out as a pair of instruments that stays together.
-Currently a scale length of 620 mm is planned, but there is certainly some leeway to shorten by 10 or even 20 mm, or even to go up to 628 mm.
+Currently a scale length of 620 mm is planned, but there is certainly some leeway to shorten by 10 or even 20 mm, or even to go up to 630 mm.

 26 May 2019